wso2-attic/ballerina-integrator/README.md

 -p 5044:5044 docker.elastic.co/logstash/logstash:6.2.2
 ```

-Configure filebeat to ship the Ballerina logs.
+* Configure filebeat to ship the Ballerina logs.

-i) Create a file named `filebeat.yml` with the following content.
+  1. Create a file named `filebeat.yml` with the following content.

 ```
 filebeat.prospectors: